freitz85/PBWifiModem/README.md

 I make these modems on a custom PCB for a reasonable price.
 I try to keep the shipping low and the modem always in stock.
 You can get one at [TheOldNet Store](https://theoldnet.com/store)

+## Connect To YOUR Sytem

+I created this document showing the pin mappings for various systems, so that you can make you own custom adapter cables: https://github.com/ssshake/vintage-computer-wifi-modem/blob/master/docs/pin-mapping.md

 ## To Flash Firmware